Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 ---

-At the home prepared for them, after they got back, Poppi was massaging her masterpon's shoulders, Nia was taking a nap on Dromarch, Rex speaking to Fan, Brighid with Mòrag.
-Pyra was in the kitchen, helping Corinne with washing the dishes.
+Corinne had got a standalone home just for them.
+Poppi was punching his masterpon's shoulders, Nia napping on Dromarch, Rex chatting with Fan, Brighid with Mòrag.
+Pyra helped washing the dishes in the kitchen, with Corinne.
 "I'm so sorry, making you wash up like this."

 "**No, no, don't worry about it!** I don't- have to be in a fight- to be able to help people.
 I like it."

 "You're a dear.
 Rex is **very lucky** you're around.
 He's never brought a girl- to meet me before!"

 "**HUH?!
-Oh No, no no no, it's not like that!
-I'm just Rex's Blade!**" Pyra was surprised and blushing what his guardian were thinking of their relationship.
+Oh No, n-no no no, it's not like that!
+I'm just Rex's Blade!**" She jumped a step back in surprise, blood rushed up her cheeks as she tried to deny, but her heart raced fast.

 ![Corinne thought she was his girlfriend](images/194_meeting_guardian.jpg)

-"Is that so?
-You do hear of Blades and Drivers getting married a lot in the old stories!"
+Corinne saw through her, "Is that so?
+You do hear of Blades and Drivers getting married **a lot** in the old stories!"

 "Err..."
 She don't know what to say.

 ---

-Outside, over a cup of tea, Corinne prepared it for her and Pyra on a tea table.
+After all the washing and all, Corinne prepared tea for them, as a reward for her help, but perhaps, she wanted to speak a bit more to her.
+Ether lamps illuminated the interior of housing so bright we could see the light from the windows{{footnote: In the past, using candles or better oil lamps, you can't really see that clearly, unless there's a LOT of candles to light up the whole room -- at the expense of feeling very hot inside.}}.
+They were enjoying the cloudy night, though it would be better if there's some breeze.

 Pyra commented, "This is a lovely village.
-Everyone's so warm and... _carefree._"
+Everyone's so warm and... _carefree._" She hoped she could be one of them, perhaps.

 "It's removed from everything, you see.
-I think if **everyone could** live like this... the world might be a happier place.
+I think if **everyone could live like** this... the world might be a happier place.
 You know, between you and me... **I think, deep down**, Rex still misses his mother a little.
 In a way, **you** remind me of her.
 Just... a tad."

 "Of Rex's mother?
 Really?
 A-actually...
-He took me to say hello to his parents."
+He took me to say hello to his parents." she shared, feeling heartwarming.

 "_Ahhh..._ You know, Rex wasn't born here in Fonsett.
-He must have been two years old when he came ashore here with his poor- mother."
+He must have been- two years old when he came ashore here with his poor- mother."

-> One day, a young woman hugging a child entered the village entrance; she was too effete and about to fall.
-When she finally did fell, the villagers around went up to her quick.
+> One day, a young woman effetely entered the village entrance, Rex in her hugs.
+She struggled forward, until she could take no longer, collapsed to the floor.
+The villagers rushed to her help.

-"Maybe it was war, or a dying Titan...
+"Maybe it was war, or a- dying Titan...
 But they'd lost their home, sure enough."

 > She never recovered.
-Corinne took the role as a guardian of the village's children{{footnote: Unlike today, some Indian tribes in the past, including in Latin America, they take everyone's child in the village as their child, and hospitality was extended so it's not separated into 'my child' and 'their child', but 'everyone's child'.}} and took care of Rex.
+Corinne, as the guardian of the village's children, took the role to care for young Rex.{{footnote: Unlike today, some Indian tribes in the past, including in Latin America, they take everyone's child in the village as their child, and hospitality was extended so it's not separated into 'my child' and 'their child', but 'everyone's child'.}}

-"I gather it was a great struggle to get here.
-She was so weak...
-She asked me to look after Rex, and...
-That was the last thing she said."
+"I gather it was a great struggle to get here. _She was so weak_...
+She asked me to look after Rex, and... _That was the last thing_ she said."

-> Corinne brought Rex with her, and the rest of the villagers had buried his mom; many people in the village came to the funeral, paying grievances, despite she wasn't part of them before.
-Corinne consoled him; Rex wasn't crying, just blank, standing in front of his mom's tombstone.
+> Corinne brought Rex with her and other villagers to the funeral; many people visited, despite not knowing her more than that, paying tributes.
+Corinne consoled the boy who'd just lost his parents; he wasn't even crying, but more blank, standing there, purpose lost.

 "She seemed so lovely, too...
 And his father...
 We found his body about... three- titanpeds away from here.
-He came **so far**...
-If only he'd made it a little farther...
+He came **so far**, If only he'd made it a little farther...
 Such a sad business."

 "_How awful_..."

 "That boy has suffered enough loss for one life."
 Corinne started crying, feeling sorry for his fate. "**That's** why he became a salvager, you know.
 To find some way up to Elysium."

-> Pyra recalled how he always treated the dead -- his mentor Vandham, his parents -- how he looked like, the little feelings he emanated that she can feel.
+> Pyra recalled how he always treated the dead -- his mentor Vandham, his parents -- with so much care and reminiscent, the little feelings he emanated that she can feel.

-"In that case, maybe- it's not good for me to be by Rex's side after all..."
+Her guilt awash her, she felt so sorry, depressing, and self-deprecating, "_In that case, maybe- it's not good for me to be by Rex's side after all..._"

-Brighid was coming around to look for them, hid behind the barn without revealing herself, overhearing the conversation from here.
-Pyra was wondering, if one day, he'll lose her.
-Or perhaps, she'd already decided her fate.
+Brighid was searching for her, came around the corner, hid behind the walls, overhearing their conversations starting from here.
+Pyra looked up in the sky; perhaps one day, she'll bring him more sadness, staying beside her.
+And he may one day even lose her!

-"Why?
-Are you not... fond of him?" asked Corinne.
+"**Why?** Are you not... fond of him?" asked Corinne.

-"**Oh, I am!** But... _with me here... he'll suffer even more, lose even more.
+"**Oh, I am!** But... _with me- here... he'll suffer even more, lose- even more.
 So maybe...
 Maybe Rex is better off without me.
 Rex... and the whole world.
 They don't need me.
 That's just how it feels._"

 "Now, dear..."
-Brighid listened to her revelation, walked away without revealing herself.
-The night came to an end, with Pyra entering a depressing vicious cycle of thoughts.
-What worries came of this pair, boy and girl?
+The conversations ends here; Brighid had no need to hear more.
+What worries lies in their future journey?

 ---

-The next day, Corinne and a few children met the group at the village entrance.
+The next day, Corinne and a few children sent the group at the village entrance.
 Rex announced, "OK, time to move out!"

 "**See you soon, Rex!**" one children exclaimed.